sendwithus/docs/v1/customers.md

 ## Creating/Updating a New Customer

+All parameters are mandatory unless otherwise noted.

-This call will perform an update if a customer already exists with the specified email.
+If a Customer already exists with the specified email address, then a data merge is performed.
+Merge operations will:
+* replace existing attributes with new values
+* add any new attributes to the Customer

+Merge operations will never remove attributes from a Customer.

 `POST /customers`